Properties

 RMB in drawing and select ‘Drawing properties’

 The icon to access the Drawing Properties panel is located on the right side of the drawings area.
 Click the icon to open the panel, click again to close the panel.
 Use these settings to define the defaults for your drawing.
 Individual drawing entities may be changed separately, but these settings apply to all entities in a drawing as a default.
-Once you have your drawing properties set to your satisfaction, you are able to save the drawing and its settings as a template.
+Once you have your drawing properties set to your satisfaction, you can save the drawing and its settings as a template.
 For information on creating a template, see Custom Drawing Templates.

 The Properties panel has multiple tabs, each explained separately below.